 Cultural and Religious Significance

-Moreover, Melia's children played important roles in Greek mythology.
-For instance, through her daughter Io, Melia was linked to several prominent Greek and Egyptian figures, thus bridging the mythologies of these two ancient cultures.
+Through her daughter Io, Melia was linked to several prominent Greek and Egyptian figures, thus bridging the mythologies of these two ancient cultures.